-Each year, five winners receive $50,000 each to celebrate their achievements and broaden the scope of their work.
+In 2018, to coincide with AARP’s 60th Anniversary, five winners will receive $60,000 each to celebrate their achievements and broaden the scope of their work.
 Applications go through a formal, structured review process, including review by a prestigious jury of national leaders who have used their life experience for good.
-Based on the jury’s recommendations, the AARP CEO selects the winners.
+Based on the jury’s recommendations, the AARP CEO selects the final winners.

 Included within the AARP Purpose Prize is the Andrus Prize for Intergenerational Excellence.
 This award celebrates the legacy of AARP’s founder, Dr. Ethel Percy Andrus, who was an innovative educator and social change agent.
 It recognizes work that brings multiple generations together for a better community.
 Each year, one of the five AARP Purpose Prize awards will be designated for the Andrus Prize for Intergenerational Excellence.

-While there can be only five AARP Purpose Prize winners, AARP recognizes the incredible volume of high-quality applicants doing amazing work.
-Therefore, AARP will invite an additional set of upward of 10 “fellows” each year to round out each year’s “class.”
-While fellows will not receive a cash prize, they will have access to a number of supports and technical assistance detailed more fully later in this document.
+In addition, AARP recognizes that there is an incredible volume of high-quality applicants doing amazing work.
+Therefore, AARP will select Fellows to round out each year’s “class.”
+Fellows will receive $5,000 each and will have access to a number of supports and technical assistance.

 We are looking for everyday people who are doing extraordinary things with their life experience to make a better future for people of any age.
 You don’t have to have a big budget or a large team to be a strong candidate.